kubevault/prometheus-exporter/docs/guides/secret-engines/gcp/overview.md

 namespace/demo created
 ```

-In this tutorial, we will create [role](https://www.vaultproject.io/api/secret/gcp/index.html#create-update-roleset) using GCPRole and issue credential using GCPAccessKeyRequest.
+In this tutorial, we are going to create a [role](https://www.vaultproject.io/api/secret/gcp/index.html#create-update-roleset) using GCPRole and issue credential using GCPAccessKeyRequest.
 For this tutorial, we are going to deploy Vault using Vault operator.

 ```console
 $ cat examples/guides/secret-engins/gcp/vaultseverInmem.yaml